-Rug Cleaning – Don’t try this at home!
+Rug Cleaning – Hire a Professional…don’t try this on your own!

 A lot goes into a professional rug cleaning.
 You’ll want to make sure that the company that you are dealing with has ARCS certified technicians working for them.
 This tells you that the people who will be cleaning your rug have the appropriate training to properly care for your rug.